Blendify/blender-manual/trunk/blender_docs/manual/render/materials/assignment.rst

 Edit Mode
 ---------

-To assign materials to different parts of a mesh, enter edit mode on the mesh.
+To assign materials to different parts of a mesh, enter Edit Mode on the mesh.
 Additional buttons will then appear in the material slots panel.

 .. figure:: /images/render_materials_assignment_panel-edit-mode-BI.png

-   Material slots panel in edit mode.
+   Material slots panel in Edit Mode.

 Assign
    Assign active material slot and material to the selected faces in the mesh,